siriusctrl/UniPublic/CS/week11.md

 - Swapping

   - The total size of all process may exceed the size of main memory.
-He memory images of some processes may have to be kept on disk (swap space).
-  - The kernel keep swap out a process to swap space.
+Therefore, the kernel keep swap out a process to swap space.
-  - By doing this, it allows another process to be swapped in, have its image brought into memory from swap space.
+    - it allows another process to be swapped in
   - Requires “position independent” code
     - Setup a base register point to the program pointer, it will shift with the program in memory
+  - Causes **external fragmentation**
-  - Causes “external” fragmentation
+    - Assumption of external fragmentation
+      - All the code and data of a program has to be in main memory when the program is running.
+      - This code and data has to be stored in contiguous locations.

 - Explicit memory management

-  - External fragmentation problem assumption
-    - All the code and data of a program has to be in main memory when the program is running
-    - This code and data has to be stored in contiguous locations

   - Programmers began to write code to swap out only portions of their code and data
   - When they need a function or data structure that is not in memory, they evict one that they don't currently need and load the one they do
   - pros
   - The program knows what it needs and what it doesn't

   - cons
     - Extra complexity, replicated in every large program